 A key inclusion in the constitution was a separate “Declaration of Rights,” similar to the Bill of Rights added later to the U.S. Constitution.
 This provided some legal rights for free males not available in Britain.
 Among those, the delegates wrote in “that all persons shall be at Liberty to exercise their own Mode of Worship,” though only Protestant Christians were allowed to hold government office.

 - Governor and Council—The governor and Council of State were elected by the legislature.
 No doubt in reaction to the assembly’s struggles with the royal governors, the state governor was given little power.
-For example, he could not appoint lower officials or veto laws passed by the legislature.
+For example, he—only males were eligible—could not appoint lower officials or veto laws passed by the legislature.
 He was, however, the commander of the state militia.
 To be governor, one source says, you had to own at least £1,000 of property (around $175,000 in modern money), though in practice they had much more.

 - Legislature—This was named the “General Assembly.”
 A major issue during the constitutional debates was the makeup of the upper house, to be called the “Senate.”
 The western counties, especially Orange and Mecklenburg, pushed for broader membership and voting rights.
 In the end, Eastern plantation owners won out again.
 They forced higher land ownership to be in the senate, 300 acres, and even just to vote for senators, 50 acres.
 Representatives had to have 100 acres, but their voters only needed to have paid taxes the year before.
 Voters for both houses also had to be free males, including blacks, 21 or older, residing in the election precinct for a year.